Santa Cruz Roller Derby: In the community

-As dedicated members of the Santa Cruz community, the Santa Cruz Derby Girls volunteer hundreds of hours each season at numerous events and fundraisers in the Bay Area.
-In addition, each Santa Cruz Derby Girl home bout features a local non profit or charity which receives a portion of proceeds from that bout.
+As dedicated members of the Santa Cruz community, Santa Cruz Roller Derby volunteer hundreds of hours each season at numerous events and fundraisers in the Bay Area.
+In addition, each Santa Cruz Roller Derby home bout features a local non profit or charity which receives a portion of proceeds from that bout.

+Local artist Jim Phillips designed their original and much beloved Derby Girl logo.